 Founded by Jules Pieri and Joanne Domeniconi, The Grommet is a launch platform for innovative products with a purpose by Makers with stories.
 Visit our booth to experience a variety of early-stage products in action.

-New York Economic Development Corporation President Kyle Kimball will announce the selection of 6 companies for the 2014-2015 New York's Next Top Makers program.
+New York Economic Development Corporation Executive Vice President Eric Gertler will announce the selection of 6 companies for the 2014-2015 New York's Next Top Makers program.

 1) Robotic camera arm: move under remote control.
 2) Have fun playing the Sound FX machine!
 3) Psy-mon electronic game: See how smart you are!
 4) Can you guess which rocket has flown 282 mph?